Ross Wilson (musician)

-Biography

-Early years
+Early life

 Wilson's father was an amateur jazz musician and his mother would play classical music on the piano at their home in the Melbourne suburb of Hampton.
 Wilson learnt to sing harmonies with the local Anglican church choir and was selected as a boy soprano wedding singer.
 In 1958, at ten and a half years old, he and his father attended their first rock & roll show featuring Johnny O'Keefe, Jerry Lee Lewis and Buddy Holly and the Crickets.
 A car accident in 1963 caused severe injuries.
 During recovery over subsequent months, Wilson took up harmonica playing and would copy from records to develop his playing style.

+Career

+Early career

 Wilson began his musical career in 1964 and formed his first band The Pink Finks with thirteen-year-old Ross Hannaford (guitar and vocals), who would become his long-time musical partner, whilst both were still at school.
 They released a cover version of "Louie Louie" as a single in 1965 on their own label, Mojo, and followed with three more singles after being signed to local label W & G. At about this time he met Patricia Higgins (future Pat Wilson) whilst working at the Department of Supply.
 The Pink Finks was followed by the more progressively oriented The Party Machine (1967–69) still with Hannaford, but included Mike Rudd on bass (later in Spectrum).
 Compensation for his earlier car accident was received by 1969, which enabled Wilson to travel to England with Pat.
 He had been invited by Brian Peacock (bass guitar) to join his band Procession.
 Whilst there, Wilson married Pat, recorded an album Procession with the band and began to work on the song "Eagle Rock".
 Wilson returned to Australia later that year and formed Sons of the Vegetal Mother (1969–70), again including Hannaford and Rudd, a group inspired by the work of Frank Zappa.